BREAKFAST BUNDLE DEAL FROM NATURAL GROCERS®

 Natural Grocers by Vitamin Cottage, Inc. (NYSE: NGVC) is an expanding specialty retailer of natural and organic groceries, body care products, and dietary supplements.
 The products sold by Natural Grocers must meet strict quality guidelines and may not contain artificial colors, flavors, preservatives or sweeteners, or partially hydrogenated or hydrogenated oils.
 The Company sells only USDA-certified organic produce and exclusively pasture-raised, non-confinement dairy products, and free-range eggs.
 Natural Grocers' flexible smaller-store format allows it to offer affordable prices in a shopper-friendly, clean, and convenient retail environment.
 The Company also provides extensive free science-based Nutrition Education programs to help customers make informed health and nutrition choices.
 The Company, founded in 1955, has 162 stores in 20 states.
 Visit www.NaturalGrocers.com for more information and store locations.

-[i] Offers valid only from 5/7/2022 to 5/20/2022, are redeemable only for in-store customer purchases at the Natural Grocers store located at located at 1315 South Caraway Road Jonesboro, AR 72401 and cannot be combined with other offers.
+[i] Offers valid only from 5/7/2022 to 5/20/2022, are redeemable only for in-store customer purchases at the Natural Grocers store located at located at 3333 S. Glenstone Ave.
+Suite 140-A, Springfield, MO 65804 and cannot be combined with other offers.
 Quantity limited to stock on hand; no rain checks.
 Pricing excludes taxes and is subject to change without notice.
 We reserve the right to correct errors.
 Void where prohibited by law.
 While supplies last.
 No cash value. **Limit one free Natural Grocers Brand Gluten Free Pancake & Waffle Mix box per household during offer period.
 Qualifying egg and bacon purchase must be made during single transaction.
 While supplies last.
 No cash value.

 [ii] Unless otherwise noted, offers are available only from 4/29/22 to 5/21/22 and are redeemable only for in-store customer purchases at participating stores.
 Quantity limited to stock on hand, no rainchecks.
 Unless otherwise noted, all discounts are on regular prices, cannot be redeemed for store credit or cash, or combined with other offers.
 Pricing excludes taxes and is subject to change without notice.
 We reserve the right to correct errors.
 Void where prohibited by law.